CPNV-ES/MAW11_Mugiwaras_Looper/README.md

 > Use your favourite package manager to install PHP 8.2.9 (NTS).
 Or follow this [link](https://www.php.net/manual/install.php) that redirects to the official PHP download page.

+> You have to uncomment "extension=pdo_mysql" in your php init file
 #### composer

 > Follow this [link](https://getcomposer.org/download/) that redirects to the official composer download page.